gabloe/the-pale-harbor/README.md

 - **Keeper's Journal**: Found on the dock - unlocks access to the bookshop and provides story context
 - **Old Lantern**: Found behind the lighthouse - automatically used when exploring dark areas like the ancient well
 - **Cursed Tome**: Found in the bookshop (requires Keeper's Journal first) - provides knowledge needed for lighthouse stairs and well exploration
-- **Ship's Log**: Found in the sailboat - provides additional story context
+- **Ship's Log**: Found in the sailboat (requires Boat Hook to pull boat close first) - provides additional story context
+- **Boat Hook**: Found near the lighthouse - required to pull the sailboat close to the dock
 - **Final Entry**: Found at the keeper's desk inside the lighthouse - required for accessing the lighthouse lens
 - **Lighthouse Lens**: The ultimate goal - found at the top of the lighthouse (requires Final Entry and Cursed Tome)